-I also noticed that each transition is both placed perfectly and there is a lot of attention to detail during the transition.
+Each life stage transition is placed perfectly and there is a lot of attention to detail during the transition.
 The timing of the transition places us in an unknown temporal state.
 The audience is unsure of the exact history or state of affairs during the leap in time.
 At the same time we immediately know that the first person we see is Chiron.
 One way that we know this, is that the first thing he does is stick his tongue out.
 Through both transitions, form segment 1 – 2 and segment 2 – 3, we see Chiron stick his tongue out the same way that Juan stuck out his tongue.
 It is already clear that Juan functions as his father figure and this little touch just brings that point home.

 That attention to detail is also pervasive throughout the film.
 Moonlight is a well thought out piece of work that has meaning in every scene.
-There is little fat to be trimmed and this is clear.
 One great example is the scene where Chiron is washing his face from the beating from Kevin.
 It is clear that both the film and Chiron are transitioning and taking a divergent step from the established pacing.
 The following scene where Chiron “toughens” up and throws a chair at Terrel, played by Patrick Decile.
 This transition places him in the next segment as well as progresses him down a road that possibly would not have happened if Terrel’s instigation had not taken place.
 Thus making a larger statement towards the way prison creates criminals instead of “curing” them.

 This also lead in to the incredible pacing throughout Moonlight.
 The way that each story line unfolds and each stage of Chiron is played out, progresses in a fluid and natural manner.
 The story never feels slow and the highlighted memorable moments of his life perfectly encapsulate his journey.